kiankaas/personal-soccer-stats-analysis/README.md

 # BREAK

 Plots:

-goal conributions by winning margin games scored in vs games not scored in
+goal conributions by winning margin

 Create a project goal section at top (find what impacts my individual performance and team performance.